 New Products Shipped in Public Roadmap Patch My PC

-How Does Patch My PC Prioritize New Feature Requests for the Publisher?
+How Does Patch My PC Prioritize New Feature Requests for our product?Copy Link

-The prioritization of new feature requests for our Publisher is very different from prioritizing new application requests.
+The prioritization of new feature requests for our product is very different from prioritizing new application requests.
 The reason for this is simple.
 For applications, we know the following:

 • The upfront engineering time will be about 8+ hours.